pytorch/rfcs/RFC-0050-Cross-Repository-CI-Relay-for-PyTorch-Out-of-Tree-Backends.md

 5. Run tests
 6. Report results to the Relay Server

-**Step 1** and **Step 6** are common needs shared by all downstream backends, and the logic is identical.
+**Step 1** and **Step 6** are common needs shared by all downstream repos, and the logic is identical.
 To avoid requiring downstream repos to understand the Relay Server integration details (such as callback URLs and auth tokens), and to standardize the result reporting format, this proposal suggests creating two reusable Actions in the PyTorch repo for all downstream repos to reference directly.

 #### Action 1: `pytorch/.github/actions/checkout-pr`